Partnerships

 UNICEF’s sustainable response

-UNICEF Myanmar’s humanitarian strategy focuses on working with local civil society organisations, nongovernmental organisations, and other UN agencies to broaden the humanitarian response for children, maximising the coverage of its seven field offices in all conflict-affected states and regions.
+UNICEF Myanmar’s humanitarian strategy focuses on working with local civil society organisations, non-governmental organisations, and other UN agencies to broaden the humanitarian response for children, maximising the coverage of its field offices in conflict-affected states and regions.

 Working with partners, UNICEF Myanmar implements evidence- and experience-based strategies to broaden the humanitarian response for children, through the following sectors:

-Health and Nutrition – Delivery of lifesaving, high-impact maternal, newborn and child health interventions, using a primary health care platform, with interventions jointly delivered, managed and integrated with other essential sectors; nutrition services, improve diets and preventative services among children, women of reproductive age; vaccination services with a focus on zero dose.
+Health and Nutrition – Delivery of lifesaving, high-impact maternal, newborn and child health interventions using a primary health care platform, with interventions jointly delivered, managed and integrated with other essential sectors; nutrition services, improved diets and preventative services for children and women of reproductive age; vaccination services with a focus on ‘zero dose’ children.

-WASH – Provision of lifesaving WASH services and supplies to affected people through local partnerships and integrated with health and nutrition, education and child protection sectors; local procurement, direct distribution and cash transfer modalities to maximize reach to affected communities.
+WASH – Provision of lifesaving WASH services and supplies to affected people through local partnerships and integrated with health, nutrition, education and child protection sectors; local procurement and direct distribution modalities to maximize reach to affected communities.

-Child Protection – Provision of integrated packages of lifesaving child protection services; capacity building to monitor, report and respond to grave violations against children in armed conflict; continuation of dialogue with parties to conflict to prevent and address grave violations.
+Child Protection – Provision of integrated packages of lifesaving child protection services, including mental health and psychosocial support; capacity building to monitor, report and respond to grave violations against children in armed conflict; dialogue with parties to conflict to prevent and address grave violations.

-Social Protection – Expansion of disability screening and identification, in collaboration with organisations of persons with disabilities and community networks; humanitarian cash in the form of maternal and child cash transfers and linking recipients to other services; data and evidence generation to support vulnerability and needs assessments.
+Social Protection – Expansion of disability screening and identification, in collaboration with organisations of persons with disabilities and community networks; humanitarian support and linking recipients to other services; data and evidence generation to support vulnerability and needs assessments.

-Cross-sectoral – Integration of initiatives to ensure protection from sexual exploitation and abuse into programmes and partnerships; strengthening existing community feedback mechanisms, focusing on the most marginalised communities, to ensure accountability to affected populations; capacity building of staff and standard reporting; leveraging digital innovations and social media channels to ensure two-way communication with communities.
+Cross-sectoral – Integration of initiatives to ensure protection from sexual exploitation and abuse into programmes and partnerships; strengthening existing community feedback mechanisms, focusing on the most marginalised communities, to ensure accountability to affected populations; capacity building; leveraging digital innovations and social media channels to ensure two-way communication with communities.

 UNICEF Myanmar